STEVE INSKEEP, Host:

 INSKEEP: And the receptionist offers more paraphernalia.
 She's got stickers that mock Barack Obama.
 He didn't impress local gun owners with a remark about, quote, "bitter people who cling to guns."
 That explains why Obama recently came to Lebanon, Virginia, to say this.

-Senator BARACK OBAMA (Democrat, Illinois; Democratic Presidential Candidate): I will not take your shotgun away.
+BARACK OBAMA: I will not take your shotgun away.
 I will not take your rifle away.
 I won't take your handgun away.

 INSKEEP: Obama's backers hope personal appearances like this can win over suspicious voters.
 His targets include people we interviewed over breakfast at a Hardee's fast food restaurant.
 James Osborne(ph) says he took his kids to the Obama rally in Lebanon.